NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 Then, we move on to the while loop, whose conditions have both been met.
 In this loop, since *E* > *p*'s key, *p* is then set to equal *M*.
 The cycle then ends, and we start the loop anew.
 This time, *E* < *p*'s key, so *p* is now set to equal *E*.
 Note that the while loop does not stop here!
 Instead, it would traverse through the loop once again and then execute the "else" statement to make *found = TRUE*.

 So, by following this pseudocode, we have now successfully found our desired node.

+### Tree Traversal

+Often times, storing inputs(namely in USACO Silver problems) for programming problems in a tree data structure is very advantageous.
+The following are two algorithms to traverse the tree data structure to search for a given node.
+Algorithms to traverse a tree efficiently.

+*   Depth-First-Search
+    *   This technique is typically done with recursion and goes through each branch individually.
+*   Breadth-First-Search
+    *   This technique is done with a queue and adds the leaves of a branch to the end of the queue after each branch is done.

 ## Classifying Trees Further